-If you are reading this message, you have just reached our website, which we substantially upgraded in March 2013 and which we hope you find to be vibrant and informative.
+The Association’s website was substantially upgraded in March 2013 and we hope you find it to be vibrant and informative.
 While the site is designed primarily for our members, we realize the importance of educating the community about the federal courts and the importance of judicial independence in the efficient administration of justice in our courts.
 We also have a nationally respected Law Review with cutting edge articles written by judges, members of academia, and others.
-You may find these articles by clicking on the Federal Courts Law Review (FCLR) button.
+You may find these articles by clicking on the Federal Courts Law Review (FCLR) button below.

 Our Association is strongly committed to promoting diversity among lawyers and judges.
 Many of our members participate in the Just the Beginning Foundation’s Judicial Intern program which provides opportunities for diverse law students to acquire experience interning in the chambers of our members.
 Through our diversity committee, we host diversity panels twice a year which serve as an educational tool for young lawyers who have aspirations of one day becoming a federal judge.